 Although these pumps make operations more efficient, the plastic canisters that hold the variety of detergents are not monitored which can lead to poor stock management and potentially dispensing the wrong amounts, if the detergent runs out.
-Ultimately, this can create significant delays and worse ruin a customer’s laundry.
+Ultimately, this can create significant delays, and worse, ruin a customer’s laundry.
 Current liquid level monitoring solutions are incompatible with the viscous, corrosive liquid; and furthermore, non-contact sensors like ultrasound are not scalable for the number of bottles deployed.
-An easy-to-install, economical and accurate liquid level sensing solution for monitoring detergent levels is needed.
+An easy-to-install, economical, and accurate liquid level sensing solution for monitoring detergent levels is needed.

-- The global liquid detergent market, where laundry detergents hold the largest market share, was valued at over $27 B in 2017 and is projected to reach $40.5 B by 2025. [ref]
+The global liquid detergent market, where laundry detergents hold the largest market share, was valued at over US$27B in 2017 and is projected to reach US$40.5B by 2025.

-As commercial laundry machines process greater loads, their initial costs are significantly higher ranging from $800 to over $100 K as opposed to the average domestic machine at around $1,000 [ref].
+As commercial laundry machines process greater loads, their initial costs are significantly higher ranging from US$800 - $100K, as opposed to the average domestic machine at around US$1,000.
 The robust and larger drummed machines are therefore more suited for a wide range of commercial sectors that regularly need large volumes of laundry processed to a higher standard.
-These sectors include hotels, schools, hospitals, restaurants, laundromats, cruise ships, care homes, the military and some manufacturing plants [ref].
-These sectors’ dependence on commercial laundry services has thus all contributed to the strong market growth of commercial detergents [ref].
+These sectors include hotels, schools, hospitals, restaurants, laundromats, cruise ships, care homes, the military, and some manufacturing plants.
+These sectors’ dependence on commercial laundry services has thus all contributed to the strong market growth of commercial detergents.

 Depending on the scale of commercial laundry, the detergent is usually delivered in bulk containers like drums or IBC totes that are split into smaller dispensing systems.
-In some cases, as described, the detergent containers can be directly attached to auto-dosing pumps ready for operation.
-These detergent containers are usually made from HDPE plastic and are around 10-20 L in volume [ref].
+In some cases the detergent containers can be directly attached to auto-dosing pumps ready for operation.
+These detergent containers are usually made from HDPE plastic and are around 10-20L in volume.
 Whether detergent is placed into an auto-dosing machine or dispensed by operating staff, detergent stock management is still done manually.

-Up to 10 Detergent Bottles per Machine
+Up to 10 detergent bottles per machine

 Manual inspection wastes time